mauer01/gui-for-5dchess-datainterface/README.md

 - Variants from external designers (e.g., web tools) can be pasted and refined here.

-## Troubleshooting

-- If the main window minimizes after closing an editor, update to the latest build; the GUI restores and re-enables the main window when modal editors close.

 ## Contributing

 Issues and PRs are welcome.
 You can also contact via Discord.